ohheyimjen/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+ACTIONS: are what we pass in to our reducer function as an argument.
+They are objects that must at least have the 'type' property, to explain the interaction, but they commonly also use an optional 'payload property.
+Actions never have more than those 2 properties.
+REDUCERS: take in those actions, which only describes what happened, and specify how the application's stage changes in response to said actions.
+STORE: is what brings the actions and reducers together, and holds the application state.There will only be a single 'store' in a Redux application to handle this, which is why it's known as 'THE SINGLE SOURCE OF TRUTH'

-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+APPLICATION STATE is global and immutable, and COMPONENT STATE is local.
+Application state is preferable to use when we have a state that needs to be shared by multiple components.
+Component state is better for when a component just needs to display data and can receive that data from its parent component.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It is the 'middleware' which allows us to write action creators that return a function, instead of an action.
+It's the middle-man towards action-creators, because it intercepts them when they are called, and looks at what will be returned.
+If an action is being returned, the middleware will pass it along to the reducer.
+But if it's receiving a function from the action-creator, the middleware will invoke that function and pass in the dispatch function as an argument to it.

 ## Project Set Up